evanovar/RobloxAccountManager/README.md

 **Q: Why is my token invalid?**
 A: Roblox cookies can expire after long periods of inactivity or if you change your account password.
 Use the "Validate account" feature to check if an account is still valid.

+**Q: Why does Roblox close after ~20 minutes of playing?**
+A: This is a **Roblox platform limitation**, not a bug in the account manager.
+Roblox authentication tickets expire after 15-20 minutes for security reasons.
+This is normal behavior.
+Simply re-launch the game from the account manager - your .ROBLOSECURITY cookie is still valid, only the game session expired.

 **Q: Can I transfer accounts between different instances of the tool?**
 A:
 - **Hardware encryption**: No, tied to one machine only